April is National Pet First Aid Awareness Month–a month we dedicate to teaching fellow pet parents about providing emergency care to their animals.

 Check Out This National Pet First Aid Awareness Month Infographic

-Do you have a pet firstiaid kit at home?
+Do you have a pet first-aid kit at home?
 Will you help spread the word for National Pet First Aid Awareness Month?
 Let us know in the comments below!